 Another benefit of raking ashes forward each day is that it will make it easier when you need to empty the ashes, ever 4-6 weeks.
 The ashes will already be in the front, and more of the firebox is available for heat transfer to the water jacket.
 This will make your outdoor stove work faster and burn less fuel!
 If you allow your outside furnace firebox to fill half way up with ashes, you will minimize the heat transfer area and will have a tough time finding room for fuel.
 Daily Operation

 How many square feet will the stove heat and how often do I have to fill it?

-The 4000 Square Foot Model will heat the average home, pole barn (up to 30′ x 40′) and hot water heater.
+The 5,000 Square Foot Model will heat the average home, pole barn (up to 30′ x 40′) and hot water heater.
 Using seasoned oak, this model should give you a burn time of 15-18 hours in the middle of winter.
 Spring and fall seasons, the fuel will last much longer.
 The quality of insulation, windows, type of fuel used, etc. could affect the burning time.
 We recommend that you experiment with the amount of wood that you fill the stove with so that it needs to be filled once every 12 hours.
 It’s more convenient to just pick the same time every day for adding fuel.
 If you pick 8 AM, it’s easy to remember to do it at 8 PM, 12 hours later.

 How does the stove heat my home?

 The furnace is a burning stove that sits in your yard, usually 50′ – 100′ away from your house.
 It burns organic fuels and heats the water in the water jacket that surrounds the firebox.
 The water is pumped through an insulated line that is buried in the ground and attaches to a furnace coil (like a radiator) that is mounted in the duct work of your home.